Our ST-IE and School Guidance Counsellor hours are allocated each year by Brisbane

 The ST-IE may work in the classroom in conjunction with the Class Teacher to support one or more students who are experiencing difficulty.
 This support may be long or short term and may extend across key learning areas.

-Students work one-on-one with a school officer or parent volunteer on reading skills including accuracy, fluency, phonemic awareness and comprehension skills.
-1-3 lessons per week.
+Students work in a small group with a school officer on developing reading skills.
+Areas of focus include decoding, fluency, phonemic awareness and comprehension skills.
+1-2 lessons per week.

 The room used by the Support Teacher – Inclusive Education will be known as the Rainbow Room.
 It will be used for consultation, withdrawal teaching, assessment, resource storage and other duties necessary to the role.
 All students, parents and members of staff are welcome and encouraged to visit the Rainbow Room.